 Shorts must be no shorter than the fingertips at arm’s length when standing and must be worn at the waist.
 Leggings or tights cannot be worn under shorts.

 Skirts must be worn with leggings or tights in solid navy blue, black, gray or white (see leg wear below).
 As a general guideline, skirts must be worn at the waist and can be no shorter than three inches from the middle of the knee when standing.
-Girls will forfeit their privilege to wear skirts after their third skirt violation and will be required to wear pants or shorts for a period of time to be determined by the Dean of Students.
+Girls will forfeit their privilege to wear skirts after their third skirt violation and will be required to wear pants or shorts for a period of time to be determined by the Director of Student Services.
 Pinning or rolling of skirts is not allowed.

 Leg wear such as tights and leggings are to be solid colors of white, black, gray or navy blue.
 Leggings must be worn under skirts, but cannot be worn under shorts.
 On Formal Dress days, ladies must wear blue leggings/tights under the khaki skirts.
 Sheer, see-through, frayed, and/or patterned hose are not allowed.
 Knee-highs and socks must be red, white, navy blue, gray, black or combinations thereof.